gmbrandt/HTOF/README.rst

     parallax, ra0, dec0, mu_ra, mu_dec = solution_vector

 For more examples, refer to the `examples.ipynb` Jupyter notebook.
-There we will reproduce a figure from the HTOF paper.
+There we will make a figure like Figure 5 from the HTOF paper.

 Flagged Sources
 ~~~~~~~~~~~~~~~